ihesp/rcesm1/_sources/io_files.rst

 Mapping Weight Files
 ~~~~~~~~~~~~~~~~~~~~

 Coupled model components can have different resolutions.
-CRESM requires
+R-CESM requires
 precomputed interpolation weights to map surface quantities between
 different coupled model components.
 Interpolation options like bilinear
 and averaging options like area-average are available with the ESMF